toddledev/documentation/docs/10-variables/01-overview/index.md

 ## Using variables

-Variables can be used throughout the component or page:
+Variables can be used throughout a component or page:

 - **In formulas**: Reference variables directly by name
 - **In workflows**: Use variables in conditions and actions